hpbuniat/jquery-popunder/README.markdown

 For examples, take a look at the index.html.

-The recommended usage is the 4th example: a function to build the url-stack.
+The recommended usage is the first example: a function to build the url-stack.
 So you leave the event-handling to the plugin.
 To add some flexibility to the function, the plugin will pass the initial event to the function - from which you may access e.g. DOM-data of the activated DOM-element.

 Options